Set Up a WordPress Multi Language Site (How to + Best Practises)

 For instance, with our plugin TranslatePress, you can translate all your website’s content, metadata, and even its plugins and themes, all without touching a line of code:

 In general, translation plugins are useful not only because they can save you a massive amount of time, but also because they’re relatively inexpensive.
-Professional translation services cost an arm and a leg, and even more so if you’re dealing with a development agency that subcontracts translators.
+Professional translation companies usually cost an arm and a leg, and even more so if you’re dealing with a development agency that subcontracts translators.

 How to Create a WordPress Multi Language Site with TranslatePress (In 5 Steps)